 We are excited to announce our keynote speaker, Dr. Nicola S. Smith.
 Dr. Smith is a Liber Ero Postdoctoral Research Fellow at the Institute for the Oceans and Fisheries, University of British Columbia, Canada, and an Associate Editor for NeoBiota, a peer-reviewed, open access, online journal on biological invasions.
 She will be speaking to us about climate change effects on marine invasive species globally.

 Visit the Keynote Speaker page to learn more about Dr. Smith and what she will be discussing.

 Every year we hold a silent auction to support our student members and the Hutton Junior Fisheries Biologist Program.
-Visit our silent auction page to see who has donated.
+Thank you to everyone that donated.

 This meeting couldn’t happen without the support of generous sponsors.
 Thanks to them, students and professionals have the opportunity to discuss cutting-edge science, new policy perspectives, success stories, and challenges facing the Mid-Atlantic region.

 For more details about becoming a sponsor, visit our sponsorship page.

 Full Sponsors – Donations of $1000 or more

 Supporting Sponsors – Donations of $500 to $999

 Contributing Sponsors – Donations of $250 to $499